Is Cross Stitching on a Plane Allowed?

 If you want to cross stitch during your flight, there’s no need to take your entire stock of threads and needles on board.
 Take a look around your chart if you have one, estimate the time of your trip and pack your needle, scissors and the color of threads you will be using in a small tin or in a ziploc bag to go on the plane.
 Keep the rest in your carry on bag.
 You might need them if you end up with the dreaded extra long layover somewhere!

 Another way to pack your supplies is to invest in a travel bag made to properly organize and hold in your cross-stitching supplies.
 Some even have a placeholder for a hoop and don’t take much space.
-DMC has also a travel bag made specifically for traveling stitchers.
+Stitchbow also has a travel bag on Amazon made specifically for traveling stitchers.

 Other things to keep in mind